strimzi/proposals/076-connector-offsets-support.md

 Once the patch is complete the operator will then remove the annotation from the KafkaConnector CR.

 The operator will read in the entry called `offsets.json` from the ConfigMap.
-The entry name matches the entry name used in the list operation, so that a user can list offsets, then edit the ConfigMap the operator created, then request the offsets be altered using that same ConfigMap.
+The entry name matches the entry name used in the list operation, so that a user can list offsets, then edit the ConfigMap the operator created, then request the offsets to be altered using that same ConfigMap.

 The name of the ConfigMap the operator will use to construct the request body will be set by the user in the KafkaConnector CR.
 The KafkaConnector CRD will be updated to contain a new property called `alterOffsets` that must be set for the `strimzi.io/connector-offsets=alter` annotation to take effect.